 We have always had an interest in coins and originally started collecting in the early 1980's.
 As with other hobbies we decided to turn it

 into a business for selling the surplus items we come across in our travels.
-This new website is the result.
-The name of the site gives
+This new part of the website is the result.
+The name of the

-an indication of what to expect - all of our coins come from hoards rather than single finds.
-Our aim is to make coins accessible to
+site gives an indication of what to expect - all of our coins come from hoards rather than single finds.
+Our aim is to make coins

-everyone, especially entry level collectors who are just dipping their toes in the numismatic waters.
-You can contact us with any
+accessible to everyone, especially entry level collectors who are just dipping their toes in the numismatic waters.
+You can contact us

 When we first started collecting it was very difficult to find coins in quantity but over the years, and with the advent of the Internet, the